frkim/Cloud-Native/apim.md

 This page lists a lot of resources to start with [Azure API Management - APIM](https://learn.microsoft.com/en-us/azure/api-management/)

+> .
+> The best way to start with Azure API Management is **[APIM Resource Portal](https://aka.ms/apimlove)**
+> You'll find in this page a lot of resources and this page is frequently updated by Microsoft APIM Product Group.
+> .

 # Overview

 Azure API Management is a turnkey solution for publishing APIs to external and internal customers.
 This service helps to create consistent and modern API gateways for existing back-end services hosted anywhere, secure and protect them from abuse and overuse, and get insights into usage and health.
 Plus, it automates and scales developer on-boarding to help get your API program up and running.